- 1-1/2 pounds Italian turkey sausage links, casings removed

 - 1/4 teaspoon pepper

-- Stir in sausage mixture and remaining ingredients.
+- Stir in the stock, beans, diced tomatoes, dried tomatoes, pepper and sausage mixture.
 Bring to a boil.
-Reduce heat; simmer, covered, 15-20 minutes or until kale is tender.
+Reduce heat; cover and simmer for 15-20 minutes or until kale is tender.
 Yield: 8 servings (2 quarts).

 "This was pretty good.
 I'm trying to eat more Kale and this was a good way to eat it."